richelbilderbeek/correct_cpp/how_this_course_works.md

 If your solution was correct, the build status of your pull request will become green, red otherwise.

-Your code will always be rejected.
+Your code will be rejected if it contains a solution (this is a course, remember?).
+If your Pull Request improves the (text of the) chapter, your suggestions are merged after a positive review.